William12556/pi-netconfig/governance/governance.md

   - 1.1.2 Scope
     - Agnostic plan, control and initiation of software generation
   - 1.1.3 Framework Application
-    - This governance framework defines software development processes and workflow
+    - This governance framework defines software development processes and workflows
     - Domain 1/Domain 2 separation applies to software creation, not to generated application runtime
     - Generated software/applications (outputs) are independent of framework architecture
     - Framework controls: how we build software